house-of-abbey/GarminThermoNest/README.md

 # GarminThermoNest

-An app for garmin watches that allows you to controll your thermostat.
+An application for Garmin IQ watches that allows you to control your Nest thermostat.